-The Martinsburg VA Medical Center serves veterans from 22 counties area in West Virginia, Pennsylvania, Maryland and Virginia.
-In addition to our main medical center in Martinsburg, we offer a number of services to our patients in seven community-based outpatient clinics.
+The Martinsburg VA Medical Center (VAMC) serves Veterans from 22 counties in West Virginia, Pennsylvania, Maryland and Virginia.
+In addition to the medical center, we offer a number of services to our Veteran patients at seven Community Based Outpatient Clinics.

-For your convenience and safety, we have special waiting areas throughout the facility.
+For your convenience and safety, we have special waiting areas throughout the medical center.
 Please do not gather in the hallways or at the nurses' stations.
 You may also want to review our Visiting Hours and Policies.

-We have volunteers who work in the Intensive Care waiting areas at specific times.
+Volunteers work in intensive care and surgery waiting areas at specific times for your convenience.
 Please check in, and give the volunteer the patient's name.
 If you leave the waiting area at any time, please let the volunteer know, in case we need to contact you.

-The Martinsburg VA Medical center also has a Police Service.
-Our officers provide 24-hour patrols of the facility and parking lots.
-For general police assistance, please dial 4101.
+The Martinsburg VA Medical Center also has a police service.
+Our police service provides 24-hour patrols of the medical center and parking lots.
+For general police assistance, please dial ext.
+4101.
 In case of an emergency, dial 4911.
-Report all suspicious or criminal activity, vehicle accidents, and personal property losses to the VA Police while on the facility grounds as soon as possible.
+Veteran patients, visitors and staff are requested to report all suspicious or criminal activity, vehicle accidents, and personal property losses to the Martinsburg VAMC police while on the facility grounds as soon as possible.

-Because the Martinsburg VA Medical Center is federal property, all persons and bags are subject to search.
+The Martinsburg VA Medical Center is federal property, therefore all persons and bags are subject to search.
 In addition, weapons, alcohol, and illegal drugs are not permitted.
-Read more about the Martinsburg VA Police Department.
+Our police service helps to keep or Veterans, visitors and employees safe.

 Lost and Found

-Chaplain Service provides spiritual/pastoral care support and counseling to the entire patient population who receive services at our medical facility.
+Chaplain service provides spiritual/pastoral care support and counseling to the entire Veteran patient population receiving services at our medical facility.
 This population includes: inpatients; outpatients; rehabilitation and respite care patients; residents of our extended care facilities; and community participants in ongoing therapeutic programs.
-Chaplain Service provides education to patients and family on issues/concerns related to: end of life discussion; grief/bereavement needs; spiritual aspects of recovery from addictions; and ethical decision-making in patient treatment plans.
-You may contact Chaplain Service at 304-263-0811, ext.
+Chaplain service provides education to patients and family on issues and concerns related to: end of life discussion; grief/bereavement needs; spiritual aspects of recovery from addictions; and ethical decision-making in patient treatment plans.
+Two chapels are located at the medical center.
+Please contact chaplain services for information about chapel hours and services.
+Chaplain Service can be reached at 304-263-0811, ext.
 3300.